simonborer/db-course-2019/content/posts/the-1st-week.md

 </section>
 <section>
 	<div class="grid-x">
 		<div class="cell large-10 large-offset-1"><h2 class="h2">Time to code! ...almost</h2><p>Ok, now we know what a database is, what it does, and what we can do with it.
 Let's get our hands dirty!
-We're going to install a server stack (MAMP) on our machines that will allow us to use SQL to get information from a database running on MAMP.
-This next part is my least favourite (getting stuff running on everybody's machines - some of y'all have weird set-ups, I'm not gonna lie), but the part after that, the writing code part, that's the <em>best</em>.</p></div>
+We're going to install a server stack (MAMP) on our machines that will allow us to use SQL to get information from a database running on MAMP.</p><p>This next part is my least favourite (getting stuff running on everybody's machines - some of y'all have weird set-ups, I'm not gonna lie), but the part after that, the writing code part, that's the <em>best</em>.</p></div>
 	</div>
 </section>
 <section id="dev">